 David Camak Pratt is a PhD candidate in the American Studies program.
 His research interests include nineteenth and twentieth century literature, popular culture, and cultural history.
 Within these areas, his research presently focuses on the role of alcohol and drunkenness, both as American social and political realities and as cultural metaphors.
-His dissertation concerns alcohol in American literature and popular culture from the mid-Sixties through the early Eighties.
+His dissertation concerns heavy drinking, masculinity, and the hard-boiled detective in American culture.

 In addition to his research and teaching, David has directed the Keio University/College of William & Mary Cross-Cultural Collaboration, a short-term study abroad program administered by the Reves Center for International Studies.
 David has also worked as an oral historian for William and Mary Swem Library, collecting interviews for university archives including the Stephens Project: https://swem.wm.edu/exhibits/stephens-project.